BlinkyStitt/mordhau/README.md

 ## TODO

 * Put steamcmd stuff in a volume so the container saves updates
-* I had an update fail because I forgot to set --storage-opt, but the server still started
+* I had an update fail because I forgot to set --storage-opt, but the server still started.
+I think using "exec" for the ginal command was causing this

     mordhau_1              | [cont-init.d] update_mordhau: exited 254.
     mordhau_1              | [cont-init.d] done.